-Table12.
-Kherlen river annual flow and limits for withdrawal suggested by Mongolian hydrologists.
+Table 11.
+Kherlen river annual flow and limits for withdrawal suggested by Mongolian hydrologists

-Figure 31 Kherlen river annual flow and predicted water consumption and loss due to climate changes by 2030
+Figure 34.
+Kherlen river annual flow and predicted water consumption and loss due to climate changes by 2030 (in million m3)

 13.3 CONSEQUENCES OF DUAL IMPACTS FROM EXCESSIVE WITHDRAWAL AND CLIMATE CHANGE